How To Check If You Have an Indictment (Official Indictment Search)

 This guide explains exactly how to find out if charges have been filed against you, and how to perform an official indictment search.

-How to Check if You Have an Indictment (Official Indictment Search Process)
+How To Check If You Have an Indictment (Official Indictment Search Process)

 Before figuring out how to check if you have an indictment, individuals should learn what exactly is an indictment and what is the difference between an indictment and being charged with a crime?